andywootton/General/clojure.md

 REPL-y 0.3.7, nREPL 0.2.12
 Clojure 1.8.0
 OpenJDK 64-Bit Server VM 1.8.0_131-8u131-b11-0ubuntu1.16.04.2-b11

+I seem to have skipped some of Leiningen's environmental set-up.

 ## Connecting to a non-standard REPL in the Light Table editor
 https://github.com/LightTable/LightTable/issues/851